RedditRecs

 Reddit Icon

-pistachio_life • 15 days ago
+pistachio_life • about 1 month ago

 Don't get Samsung Galaxy watch if you want to connect with H365.
 I just got it recently.
 The step sync with H365 is always less by atleast ~1000 steps.
 Doesn't sync sleep hrs and MVPA at all.
 I'm losing the points because of this.
 I tried to change some settings from online reviews and also tried reconnecting with app/watch etc. Still same.
 Checked with both Samsung and H365 customer service.
 Both useless and don't have a solution for this.
 Both sides blaming the other for this issue.
 I can't return the watch because the 14 day return period is over.
 I don't like it but still using because no choice.
 My previous apple watch and Garmin was great.
 Everything sync perfectly.